ASA Compliance Group Account migration & verification Since 2016

 Clear roles: you submit intake, we run execution end to end

-YOU Submit intake with your Performance Notification, prior appeals, and key details
+YOU Submit intake with your entity snapshot, SIV status, and verification history

 We support approved ownership paths and SIV alignment inside Amazon’s rules, not gray-market account sales, credential transfers, or storefront purchases outside what Seller Central can verify.